Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 <div class="flex-1">

-- Data for both sales and contracts team is in the **same database**
+- Data for both sales and contracts team is in the **same database**, without data redundancies
 - Each team uses a separate application that communicates with the **same DBMS** using a data manipulation language
 - The DBMS retrieves and manipulates data in the database on behalf of the application
 - The key difference is that **the applications don't access the data directly**, but trough the DBMS